windytan/redsea/README.md

     $ rtl_fm -M fm -l 0 -A std -p 0 -s 171k -g 40 -F 9 -f 87.9M | redsea

 For Raspberry Pi 1 it's necessary to change `-A std` to `-A fast`.
-This way more more CPU cycles will be left to redsea.
+This way more CPU cycles will be left to redsea.

 Note that `rtl_fm` will tune the receiver a bit off-center; this is normal and is done to avoid the DC spike.
 See the `rtl_fm` FAQ for more about this